venugopc/amazon-201d1/class-06-dom-objects-domain_modeling/README.md

   - Create instances using the new keyword followed by a call to a constructor function.
   - Store the newly created object in a variable so you can access its properties and methods from outside.
   - Use the this variable within methods so you can access the object's properties and methods from inside.

-**"Understanding The Problem Domain Is The Hardest Part Of Programming" (Sonmez)**

-- Why problem domains are hard
-- Programming is easy if you understand the problem domain

 **JS Chapter 3: "Functions, Objects, and Methods" (pp.100-144)**